 - The basement toilet requires 3-in. or larger.

 - Use 2-in. for the others.

 - Pipes smaller than 2 in. aren’t allowed beneath a concrete slab.

 Venting Q & A

-A vent L-fitting can be used anywhere in the vent system, but only in the vent system—never where waste flows.
+- A vent L-fitting can be used anywhere in the vent system, but only in the vent system—never where waste flows.

 - Without venting, a slug of sewage racing through a waste line creates air pressure and vacuum in the pipe.
 That means noisy, gurgling drains.
-Even worse, vacuum can suck all the water out of traps, allowing sewer gas to flow freely into your home.
+Even worse, the vacuum can suck all the water out of traps, allowing sewer gas to flow freely into your home.
 Yuck.

 - Yes, but horizontal vent lines must be at least 6 in. above the "spill line," which is the level where water would overflow the rim of a sink, tub or basement toilet.

 - You could run smaller pipes to the sink or shower, but it’s usually easier to use one size for the whole system.